datarobot/datarobot-user-models/public_dropin_environments/python311_genai_agents/README.md

 # Python 3 GenAI Agents Drop-In Template Environment

-This template environment can be used to create GenAI-powered custom models and includes common dependencies for workflows using CrewAI, Langgraph, Llama-Index and other agentic workflows.
+This template environment can be used to create GenAI-powered custom models and includes common dependencies for workflows using CrewAI, LangGraph, Llama-Index and other agentic workflows.

 Additionally, this environment is fully compatible with `Codespaces` and `Notebooks` in the DataRobot platform.